 Arm lift body contouring surgery can reduce excess skin as well as tighten and smooth the underlying supportive tissues that define the shape of your upper arm.
 Technically known as brachioplasty, the procedure reshapes the underside of the upper arm from the armpit to the elbow.
 There will be a permanent scar on the inside of the upper arm, but it typically fades with time.

 You don’t need to dread the short sleeves of summer.
-Schedule your free consultation with Dr. Bartell, a board-certified plastic surgeon, and learn more about arm lift surgery.
+Schedule your consultation with Dr. Bartell, a board-certified plastic surgeon, and learn more about arm lift surgery.